MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 ms.author: shjais
 ---

-# Use Sales agent (preview)
+# Use Sales agent in Microsoft 365 Copilot (preview)

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Sales agent is an AI-powered chat interface that allows you to interact with your sales data using natural language.
+The Sales agent is an AI-powered chat interface that allows you to interact with your sales data using natural language.
 You can ask questions and gain insights from your CRM data and past customer conversations—all through natural language.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]